livesey-finance/livesey-how-to/documentation.md

 ```

 ### 4. Installation
 This section should provide detailed instructions on how to install the project.
 It's important to provide instructions for different systems (Windows, macOS, Linux) or package managers.
+If your project requires dependencies or specific tools, list them here.

 ```
 ### 4. Installation
-This section should provide detailed instructions on how to install the project.
-It's important to provide instructions for different systems (Windows, macOS, Linux) or package managers.

-## Installation

-### Prerequisites
+## Prerequisites

 To work with this project, you need:
 - Python 3.8+
 - pip
+- [Any other dependencies or software]

-### Installation Instructions
+## Installation Instructions

 1. Clone the repository:
 \```sh